Scaling Practice

 Exception: Sextant 1 buccal is INDIRECT (head tilts away, you can't see directly).
 Sextant 3 buccal stays direct.

-Mirror's Job
+Mirror's Job (5 categories)

 The Only Alternative You Need